 What does this mean for Wisconsin employers?
-Employment policies that mandate drug testing after certain events triggering (i.e. workplace injuries), will not only survive a legal challenge, they will also help limit employer liability and exposure.
-Additionally, well-drafted a regularly updated employee handbook outlining policies and procedures will assist employers in affording themselves the necessary protections made available under these changes.
+Employment policies that mandate drug testing after certain events (i.e. workplace triggering injuries), will not only survive a legal challenge, they will also help limit employer liability and exposure.
+Additionally, a well-drafted regularly updated employee handbook outlining policies and procedures will assist employers in affording themselves the necessary protections made available under these changes.